 Try Pureflix for free for 30 days and then continue at $99.99 annually (paying annually saves you $32).

-HOW YOU CAN STILL WATCH SPORTS WITHOUT CABLE
+SPORTS CHANNELS WITHOUT CABLE

 The one thing many people question is the cost for some of these subscriptions.
 They can seem pretty steep.
 However, if you do the math, only subscribing to the one you need can end up saving you money in the long run.